Academic transcripts and official documents

 Transcripts are available to order via the Faculty of Social Sciences and Law Online Shop.
-You will be asked to choose the type and quantity of transcript, enter your details and make a secure online payment (where applicable).
+You will be asked to choose the type of transcript, enter your details and make a secure online payment (where applicable).

 Transcript orders take up to 10 working days to complete as standard (for awards before 2005 this may take a little longer), although during preparations for student graduation (January and July) delays can occur and production of transcripts will take longer.
 It is therefore recommended that you order your transcripts as early as possible to ensure they are produced and dispatched in time for any deadlines you may have.

 If you have any questions regarding academic transcripts please email firstname.lastname@example.org.

 The following documents can be requested using the Online Shop:

 Please ensure you submit requests for documents in good time to meet any deadlines you have been given.
 Letters and certificates can take between 1-3 workings days to produce and are only available in digital format.

 - Student Status/Certification Letter: A letter confirming your status as a student that includes you programme title, start/end dates, expected graduation and home/term address.

 - Bank Letter: For students wishing to open a new bank account.
 Please note if you are not staying in halls of residence then we will need to see a copy of your tenancy agreement.